mcombeau/Arachnida/scorpion/README.md

 The options are as follows:

 - `image` (one required): Path to an image (or several space-separated images) for which to view/delete metadata.
-- `-d` (optional): Enable deletion mode: a copy of the image will be created, without any metadata.
+- `-d` (optional): Enable deletion mode: a copy of the image will be created, stripped of all of its exif data.
 - `-h`: Display the help page.
 - `-v`: Enable verbose mode.